diego-kleinman/Programacion1-Obligatorio/Readme.md

 #### Project Resume:
 In this project I utiliced python and arduino.
 I connected them using the serial port and the PySerial library.
-The basic idea was taking mesurements of temperature and luminosity in a variety of different places, then process that data and data from other classmates.
+The basic idea was taking mesurements of temperature and luminosity in a variety of different places, then process that data I took and the data from other classmates.
 The goal is to find the "best places" if for instance we wanted to put a solar panel.